 Applying for free access

-Would you like to implement the learning methods used in the project United by Coding in your classroom?
+Interested in implementing the learning methods used in the United by Coding project in your classroom?
 We’re offering you the chance to use our Cobie AI smart classroom with the content used in the project United by Coding for free in your class.
 We have prepared three comprehensive lesson plans reflecting our recent project’s educational methods.
 By incorporating these lessons focusing on collaborative game-based learning, you could foster a more dynamic learning experience for your students.
 All lesson plans are translated into 3 languages (English, German, Slovene)

-Please fill out the form, and we will be back to you as soon as possible to schedule a demo to explore how Cobie AI could potentially transform your teaching environment.
-We’re here when you’re ready and look forward to the opportunity to connect.
+Please fill out the form, and we will get back to you as soon as possible to schedule a demo where you can discover the potential of Cobie AI in transforming your teaching environment.
+We’re here when you’re ready and look forward to the opportunity to connect.”